-Both HandBrake and MakeMKV are commonly used freeware for ripping Blu-rays and DVDs but many people feel confused about which one is better to help in implementing disc ripping tasks.
+Both HandBrake and MakeMKV are commonly used freeware for ripping Blu-rays and DVDs and many people may wonder which one is better to help in implementing disc ripping tasks.
 Given this, we make an in-depth HandBrake vs MakeMKV comparison.
 After going through the information, you will be able to know the fitting one based on your actual needs.

 Disclaimer: This information is for personal reference.
 Please make sure to rip non-copyrighted materials only .